gzafra/CryptoTracker/README.md

 ### Resources used

 The network layer `RequestManager` has been reused from previous projects but simplified for this project's needs.
 However it's 100% made by me.
-The same for Cacheable extension.

 Aside from the `HTTPCode` file, everything else has been made exclusively for this project.